Established with a generous gift of endowment from Eric and Jane Nord, the Baker-Nord Center is dedicated to:

 • facilitating cross-disciplinary and inter-disciplinary collaborations among CWRU faculty and members of other cultural and educational institutions that address questions and problems of broad human interest, in and out of the academy.

-The 2018 Cleveland Humanities Festival explores the roles of health, health care, and the medical in culture and society from a variety of perspectives in history, literature, and the arts.
+The 2018 Cleveland Humanities Festival explores the roles of health, health care, and medicine in culture and society from a variety of perspectives in history, literature, and the arts.

 The Cleveland Humanities Festival is a collaborative event celebrating the great cultural institutions of the city of Cleveland and Northeast Ohio dedicated to humanistic inquiry.
 The Festival engages the public in addressing some of society’s most challenging issues and pressing concerns.
 Coordinated by the Baker-Nord Center for the Humanities of Case Western Reserve University, the Festival is partnering with our region’s major museums, educational institutions, and arts organizations.
 The 2018 Cleveland Humanities Festival will offer public programming which illuminates the role of the humanities in deepening our understanding of the complex ethical and personal questions that arise when the subject is health.